ultraleap/TouchFreeWebTooling/api/touchfree.api.md

     HandleMove(_element: Element | null): void;
 }

-// Warning: (ae-internal-missing-underscore) The name "WebsocketInputAction" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export class WebsocketInputAction {
     constructor(_timestamp: number, _interactionFlags: BitmaskFlags, _cursorPosition: Vector2, _distanceFromScreen: number, _progressToClick: number);